 WHAT ARE BLOOD FATS?

-Cholesterol is a waxy fat-like substance in the blood when elevated has been associated with heart disease.
+Cholesterol is a waxy fat-like substance in the blood and when elevated has been associated with heart disease.
+Imagine the fat from meat that collects or settles in a pan or plate instead settling in your blood vessels.

 Total Cholesterol: High cholesterol in the blood is a major risk factor for heart and blood vessel disease.
 Cholesterol in itself is not all bad, in fact, our bodies need a certain amount of this substance to function properly.
-However, when the level gets too high, vascular disease can result.
-The levels that your doctor will recommend depend upon whether you are at high risk for cardiovascular disease.
+However, when the level gets too high, vascular (blood vessel) disease can result.
+The levels that your doctor will recommend depend upon whether you are at high risk for cardiovascular disease (heart vessel disease).

 Total cholesterol of less than 200,